 Section 80GG can be claimed as a deduction for rent paid subject to some condition.

 You get the lowest of the following values as tax-free deduction

 - 25% of total income (total income is calculated excluding capital gains and other deductions)

 - Actual rent exceeding 10% of income (income would be calculated excluding capital gains and other deductions)

-Even if you are self-employed professional, businessman or salaried individual you can claim 80GG benefit.
+Even if you are a self-employed professional, businessman, or salaried individual you can claim 80GG benefit.
 The most important condition to claim benefit under this section is you should not have received HRA benefit during the years and you must pay rent for the house you reside in.
 There are few more important conditions to be fulfilled to get the benefit under section 80GG.
-The amount is rather small but a rupee saved is rupee earned.
+The amount is rather small but a rupee saved is a rupee earned.

 A financial planning platform where you can plan all your goals, cash flows, expenses management, etc., which provides you advisory on the go.
 Unbiased and with uttermost data security, create your Financial Planning without any cost on: http://bit.ly/Robo-Fintoo

 Disclaimer: The views shared in blogs are based on personal opinion and does not endorse the company’s views.
 Investment is a subject matter of solicitation and one should consult a Financial Adviser before making any investment using the app.
 Making an investment using the app is the sole decision of the investor and the company or any of its communication cannot be held responsible for it.